diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 - **Self-Service Options**: Find answers quickly with an extensive, searchable knowledge base.
 - **Diskover Community**: Share, learn, and connect with other awesome Diskover users.

+### What to Expect from this Guide

+Zendesk is highly configurable and offers hundreds of menus and sub-menus.

-**What this guide is:** This guide aims to help you navigate and use the highly configurable Zendesk platform.
+**👍🏼 What this guide is:** This guide aims to help you in the daily navigation and use of the Zendesk platform.

-**What this guide is not:** This guide is not intended to be an all-encompassing Zendesk guide.
-Some rarely needed views have been deliberately left out, as they are reserved for platform administrators.
+**👎🏼 What this guide is not:** This guide is not intended to be an all-encompassing Zendesk guide and/or address all the exhaustive administrative options.

 ___
-## Views Overview
+## Overview of Zendesk Menu
 ___

-Next to your profile, you have **four squares**, which are the main menu.
-When you select one, it will open a whole other menu with multiple sub-menus on the left, which are explained in the subsequent sections of this guide.
+Next to your profile, you have **four squares** icon, which is where to click to access the **main menu**.

 ![Image: Zendesk Menu](images/zendesk_internal_menu.png)

+When you select an option from that menu, it will open a whole other menu with multiple sub-menus on the left.
+Only the necessary ones for the daily use of Zendesk are explained in the subsequent sections of this guide.

 | MENU | PURPOSE | DESCRIPTION |